chriskirknielsen/2020/src/en/posts/2022-09-14-css-grid-with-a-preferred-column-count.md

 }
 ```

 I define four pseudo-private custom properties, denoted by an underscore as a prefix (yet another excellent [Lea Verou idea](https://lea.verou.me/2021/10/custom-properties-with-defaults/)).
 The `.grid` element can take overrides with the `style` attribute, such as `style="--cols: 4; --gap: 10px;"`.
-The grid is set up with `display: grid;` and the gap between each item is controlled by the `--gap` variable.
+The grid is set up with `display: grid;` and the gap between each item is controlled by the `--_gap` variable.

 Now for the interesting part, `grid-template-columns`, which looks a bit complex, so let me break it down: